 Travis Woods · Mark Wilder · John Martin

-Assemble a working modular flow cytometer from components — laser, optics, detector, and electronics — and use it to measure fluorescent microspheres.
-Learn instrument alignment, performance diagnostics, and the engineering principles behind cytometer design.
-Laser safety is emphasized throughout.
+Assemble a working single-parameter flow cytometer from components — laser, optics, detector, and electronics — following step-by-step instructions with instructor support.
+By the end you'll have a functioning instrument running fluorescent microspheres, with time to fine-tune it toward a low (1–1.5%) CV.
+Performance diagnostics, the engineering principles behind cytometer design, and laser safety are emphasized throughout.

 Data Acquisition